20. COMPLEXITIES OF BUDDHISM

-For a critical assessment of the Madhyamaka position, see David Snellgrove, Indo-Tibetan Buddhism (1987), pp. 81ff., remarking that in the associated Perfection of Wisdom sutras, “the teachings about the emptiness of all concepts are to some extent balanced by recommendation given to the career of a Bodhisattva” (p.92).
+For a critical assessment of the Madhyamaka position, see David Snellgrove, Indo-Tibetan Buddhism (1987), pp. 81ff., remarking that in the associated Perfection of Wisdom sutras, “the teachings about the emptiness of all concepts are to some extent balanced by recommendation given to the career of a Bodhisattva” (p.
+92).
 However, Kalupahana is averse to the bodhisattva lore, which he views as a Mahayanist superfluity.
 He emphasises that the term bodhisattva occurs only once in the Karika (XXIV,32), in a context which “offers no consolation to those who accept certain doctrines of popular Mahayana” (Kalupahana, op. cit., p.
 348).
 The monastic ideal of the bodhisattva emphasised the moral virtues of this role, depicted in terms of an altruism prepared to forego nirvana for the purpose of assisting other beings caught in samsara.
 The ideal was a noble one, though subject to mythologisations.
 The earlier Hinayana role of the arhant (saint) was depicted as inferior and selfish by comparison.

 The translator Edward Conze was partial to the Perfection of Wisdom texts, known in Sanskrit as Prajnaparamita.
 See, e. g., Conze, The Prajnaparamita Literature (1960).
-There have been other scholars who are sceptical of such Mahayana sutras which claim to be Buddha Word.
+Other scholars are sceptical of such Mahayana sutras claiming to be Buddha Word.
 The presentation evidences a clear sense of competition with Hinayana antecedents; this has raised provocative questions about the rivalry between various sects implicated.
 Some commentators take the conventional view that the conflict was a normal development in which a religious tradition with a larger scope was in process of supplanting a more limited one.